-HOUSTON, March 28 (Reuters) - Venezuela's state-run PDVSA is offering at least 2.3 million barrels of crude, ultra low-sulfur diesel (ULSD) and jet fuel on the open market for delivery in April from its 187,000 bpd Puerto la Cruz refinery and other terminals in east Venezuela, an internal document says.
+HOUSTON, March 28 (Reuters) - Venezuela's state-run PDVSA is offering at least 2.3 million barrels of crude, ultra low-sulfur diesel (ULSD) and jet fuel on the open market for delivery in April from its 187,000 bpd Puerto la Cruz refinery and other terminals located in eastern Venezuela, an internal document seen by Reuters says.

 The tenders for April come after tenders in March to sell 730,000 barrels of ULSD, jet fuel, natural gasoline and light virgin naphtha.

-"The company is long products after restarting several units at Amuay refinery," said a trader who negotiates with the state-owned company.
+"The company is long products after restarting several units at Amuay refinery," said a trader who negociates with the state-owned company.

-The document, seen by Reuters, says PDVSA and its joint ventures have available for April four 240,000 barrel cargoes of ULSD, one 240,000 barrel cargo of jet fuel and two 550,000 barrel cargoes of diluted crude oil going out from different blocks in the Orinoco belt.
+The document says PDVSA and its joint ventures have available for April four 240,000 barrel cargoes of ULSD, one 240,000 barrel cargo of jet fuel and two 550,000 barrel cargoes of diluted crude oil going out from different blocks in the Orinoco belt.

-(Reporting by Marianna Parraga; Editing by Terry Wade and Stephen Powell)
+(Reporting by Marianna Parraga; Editing by Terry Wade)